 The lead institution or organization that is the recipient of a federal award.

-An individual with the appropriate scientific and / or scholarly training and expertise to assume direct responsibility for the ethical conduct of a study involving human subjects, providing technical and administrative oversight of the research and making important study-related decisions.
-For purposes of HRPP policy, only one individual is designated as the principal investigator of a human research study.
+An individual with the appropriate scientific and/or scholarly training and expertise to assume direct responsibility for the ethical conduct of a study involving human subjects, and who provides technical and administrative oversight of the research and makes important study-related decisions.
+For purposes of HRPP policy, only one individual is designated as the Principal Investigator of a human research study.